redis/redis-doc/topics/admin.md

 The following steps provide a very commonly used way in order to avoid any downtime.

-* Setup your new Redis instance as a slave for your current Redis instance.
+* Setup your new Redis instance as a replica for your current Redis instance.
 In order to do so you need a different server, or a server that has enough RAM to keep two instances of Redis running at the same time.
-* If you use a single server, make sure that the slave is started in a different port than the master instance, otherwise the slave will not be able to start at all.
+* If you use a single server, make sure that the replica is started in a different port than the master instance, otherwise the replica will not be able to start at all.
-* Wait for the replication initial synchronization to complete (check the slave log file).
+* Wait for the replication initial synchronization to complete (check the replica's log file).
-* Make sure using INFO that there are the same number of keys in the master and in the slave.
-Check with redis-cli that the slave is working as you wish and is replying to your commands.
+* Make sure using INFO that there are the same number of keys in the master and in the replica.
+Check with redis-cli that the replica is working as you wish and is replying to your commands.
-* Allow writes to the slave using **CONFIG SET slave-read-only no**
+* Allow writes to the replica using **CONFIG SET slave-read-only no**
-* Configure all your clients in order to use the new instance (that is, the slave).
+* Configure all your clients in order to use the new instance (that is, the replica).
 Note that you may want to use the `CLIENT PAUSE` command in order to make sure that no client can write to the old master during the switch.
-* Once you are sure that the master is no longer receiving any query (you can check this with the [MONITOR command](/commands/monitor)), elect the slave to master using the **SLAVEOF NO ONE** command, and shut down your master.
+* Once you are sure that the master is no longer receiving any query (you can check this with the [MONITOR command](/commands/monitor)), elect the replica to master using the **REPLICAOF NO ONE** command, and shut down your master.

-If you are using [Redis Sentinel](/topics/sentinel) or [Redis Cluster](/topics/cluster-tutorial), the simplest way in order to upgrade to newer versions, is to upgrade a slave after the other, then perform a manual fail-over in order to promote one of the upgraded replicas as master, and finally promote the last slave.
+If you are using [Redis Sentinel](/topics/sentinel) or [Redis Cluster](/topics/cluster-tutorial), the simplest way in order to upgrade to newer versions, is to upgrade a replica after the other, then perform a manual fail-over in order to promote one of the upgraded replicas as master, and finally promote the last replica.

 Note however that Redis Cluster 4.0 is not compatible with Redis Cluster 3.2 at cluster bus protocol level, so a mass restart is needed in this case.
 However Redis 5 cluster bus is backward compatible with Redis 4.